tyson-swetnam/porder/README.md

 ## Changelog

+### v0.4.7
+- Fixed issue with queuing state for orders and downloads.

 ### v0.4.6
 - Handles refreshing pipwin cache and better error handling
 - Fixed issue with downloading unique manifest ID for zip files.